-For the fifth edition of our conference series “Progress in Biogas”, we’re back at the University of Hohenheim in Stuttgart.
+Due to the current situation the fifth edition of our conference series “Progress in Biogas”, will be ONLINE.

 And with “Science meets Practice” as our motto, we once again invite you as researchers and practitioners to present your breakthrough results, best practice examples and experiences from the field.